 Why are Spoofing Attacks Such a Threat?

-Spoofing attacks are a widespread problem because they don’t draw the same level of attention as other attacks.
+Spoofing attacks are a widespread problem because they don’t draw the same attention level as other attacks.
 While ransomware caught the attention of organizations around the world during the WannaCry attack, many organizations underplay the damage that can be caused by a successful spoofing attack.

 Spoofing attacks are a tricky entity because they can occur in so many different ways.
-From ARP spoofing to IP spoofing and DNS spoofing, there are many concerns to keep track of that it isn’t surprising many organizations fail to cover everything.
+From ARP spoofing to IP spoofing, MAC spoofing and DNS spoofing, there are many concerns to keep track of.
+It isn’t surprising many organizations fail to cover everything.
 An email spoofing attack can be launched simply by replying to the wrong email!

 As mentioned above, spoofing attacks come in many different forms.
 We’ll look at the most common types of spoofing attacks that organizations encounter on a daily basis.
 We’ll also look at how these attacks can be detected before looking at how to prevent them altogether in the next section.
 Here is a list of spoofing attack types: